Albany Grandparents’ Rights Lawyer

 One or Both Parents Are Still Alive

 It is usually in cases where a non-custodial parent has parents who want to have access to the children that they must fight a custodial parent for visitation.
 In this case, the court will grant a visitation hearing, but the burden of proof is on the grandparents to show the court that they should be granted access to the children.
-The grandparents must be able to show that either that:
+In Albany, the grandparents and their attorney must be able to show that either that:

-- You had a strong relationship with the children before the divorce; or
+- They had a strong relationship with the children before the divorce; or

 - The custodial parent is rebuffing your attempts to establish a relationship with the child.